Laravel-Backpack/docs/6.x/getting-started-advanced-features.md

 ---

-**Duration:** 5 min
+**Duration:** 5 minutes

 Here are some other cool things Backpack makes easy for you.
 We recommend going through them one by one, just browsing.
-You might not need the feature _right now_, but when _you do_, you'll know how to find it.
+You might not need the feature _right now_, but when _you do_, you'll know where to find it.

 ---